Adidem23/EnchantDapp/README.md

 ## About The Project

 ##  EnchantDapp : Dapp Based on EnchantMask NPM Package
  This is Dapp Which Contains Documentation For NPM Package Called <strong>Enchantmask</strong> .
 It has also Demo Playground You Can Test How Features work in this package

 ## Key Features:

-#
-# 4.signMessage() :
+# 1. EnchantMask Dapp :
-Enable personal signing capabilities, allowing users to sign messages or transactions using their MetaMask accounts securely.
+It is Built for Demonstration of Enchantmask NPM package

-# 5. getBlockNumber() :
+# 2. EnchantMask Docs :
-Retrieve the latest block number on the Ethereum blockchain.

-... and Many More
+It Contains Documentation for Enchantmask NPM package

 # Built With